NexusRanger/Reddit-Monitor-V1.1/README.md

  Or set up two or more Scripts, run one every minuite monitoring a favourite subreddit, and others over hours?
  #
- Questions?
+ Questions or Suggestions?
 Ask on Reddit - u/Godberd